The Thirty-Nine Steps: Background

-The novel was his first "shocker", as he called it—a story combining personal and political dramas.
+This novel was his first "shocker", as he called it — a story combining personal and political dramas.
 It marked a turning point in Buchan's literary career and introduced his adventuring hero Richard Hannay.
 He described a "shocker" as an adventure where the events in the story are unlikely and the reader is only just able to believe that they really happened.